An Early Victorian Green Glass

 In the 19th century a wine glass would be quite small, the reason being that large dinner parties would consists of several courses and each course would be accompanied by a different wine, by the end of the meal you could consume a lot of wine, so by keeping the glasses small it helped to regulate your consumption.

-This is a very fine, hand-blown green glass with a green stem and foot, the bowl of the glass is uncut, with a flattened knop to the stem, the foot has a pontil mark underneath.
+This is a very fine hand blown green glass with a green stem and foot, the bowl of the glass has hand cut panels, with a flattened knop to the stem, the foot has a pontil mark underneath.
 This would have been used for wine or port.
 It would have been used in a wealthy household.

 In good condition